polyphony-chat/docs/docs/APIs/Core/Client-Foreign Server API/index.md

 ---

 All API endpoints needed for Client-Home Server communication.
-A "Client" in this context is a user/bot client, an authenticated user or another server.
+A "Client" in this context is a user or bot client, an authenticated user or another server.
 This Page only includes routes, for which a client does not need a "Client-Home Server relationship" with the server.
-If you'd like to see the routes, which require such a relationship, see the [Client-Home Server API documentation](../Client-Home%20Server%20API/index.md)
+Routes explicitly requiring a Client->Home Server relationship are documented [here](../Client-Home%20Server%20API/index.md)

 !!! bug "Unfinished section"